Did you search for 'low acid coffee' on Google because, unfortunately, regular coffee doesn't really agree with your stomach?

 Does the country a coffee is grown in impact the acidity levels in the coffee?
 Absolutely.

-The coffee origin and therefore, climate conditions are a big contributing factor to the flavour you taste from your daily coffee fix.
+The coffee's origin and, therefore, climate conditions are a major contributing factor to the flavour you taste in your daily coffee fix.

-It's important to think about because, the top five coffee producing countries worldwide are the coffees you'll most commonly find when buying coffee.
+It's important to consider because the top five coffee-producing countries worldwide are where you'll most commonly find coffee.

 That way, you can get closer to your goal of buying coffee in the UK lower in acidity.